-We can physically watch our water drain as we use it.
-That gives us a strong desire to save our water whenever we can.
+Watching our water drain as we use it gives us a strong desire to save our water whenever we can.
 Well, that and the amount of money we have to pay our water guy to haul to us every couple of weeks or so.
-(The expense of keeping up with truck maintenance when it hauls such unstable loads adds to the bill.)
+(The expense of keeping up with truck maintenance, gas, and more adds to the bill.)

 Because our water guy charges by the truckload rather than the gallon, we have to empty our tanks nearly to the bottom before we can refill them.
 This gives us a strange mix of saving every drop of water we can for weeks at a time, only to be followed by a day where we have to use up all of the water in the house to make the most of our money.